 When identifying the most useful best-practice standards and guidance for implementing effective cyber security, it is important to establish the role that each fulfils, its scope and how it interacts (or will interact) with other standards and guidance.

-Cybersecurity standards are generally applicable to all organisations regardless of their size or the industry and sector they operate in.
-This page provides generic information on each of the standards that are usually recognised as essential components of any cyber security strategy.
+Cybersecurity standards are generally applicable to all organisations regardless of their size or the industry and sector in which they operate.
+This page provides generic information on each of the standards that is usually recognised as an essential component of any cyber security strategy.

-The UK’s Department for Business, Innovation and Skills (BIS) published its “Ten Steps to Cyber Security" in 2012 as an overview of cyber security for executives.
-This guidance recognises that information is at the centre of business today, and that cyber space exists as the whole digital architecture of society: both the internet in general and the information systems that support and maintain infrastructure, business and services.
+The UK’s Department for Business, Innovation & Skills (BIS) published its ‘Ten Steps to Cyber Security’ in 2012 as an overview of cyber security for executives.
+This guidance recognises that information is at the centre of business today, and that cyberspace exists as the whole digital architecture of society: both the internet in general and the information systems that support and maintain infrastructure, business and services.

-The Ten Steps is an excellent framework for top level understanding of cyber security.
-It relies on broader descriptions and objectives to explain the risks, defences and solutions, which can then be approached across the whole organisation, rather than defining specific controls that may require specialised skills or experience to implement.
+The Ten Steps provide an excellent framework for top level understanding of cyber security.
+It relies on broader descriptions and objectives to explain the risks, defences and solutions that can then be approached across the whole organisation, rather than defining specific controls that may require specialised skills or experience to implement.
 As such, the Ten Steps can be achieved through the application of other standards, and the organisation that can tick off all of the points raised in the Ten Steps can be reasonably confident in the state of their cyber security.

-IT Governance offers a cyber security risk assessment service which is based on the above framework.
+IT Governance offers a cyber security risk assessment service based on the above framework.

-ISO/IEC 27001 is the international standard for best practice information security management systems (ISMS).
+ISO/IEC 27001 is the international Standard for best-practice information security management systems (ISMSs).
 It is a rigorous and comprehensive specification for protecting and preserving your information under the principles of confidentiality, integrity and availability.
-The standard offers a set of best practice controls that can be applied to your organisation based on the risks you face, and implemented in a structured manner in order to achieve externally assessed and certified compliance.
+The Standard offers a set of best-practice controls that can be applied to your organisation based on the risks you face, and implemented in a structured manner in order to achieve externally assessed and certified compliance.

 By fulfilling the requirements of ISO/IEC 27001, you will be fulfilling the majority of the requirements of the other standards and guidance relating to cyber security.
 Any remaining gaps identified by other guidance can then be plugged with a minimum of fuss.

-is the international standard for incident management.
+ISO/IEC 27035 is the international Standard for incident management.
 Incident management forms the crucial first stage of cyber resilience.
 While cyber security management systems are designed to protect your organisation, it is essential to be prepared to respond quickly and effectively when something does go wrong.
-This standard also includes guidance for updating policies and processes to strengthen existing controls following analysis of the event, and minimising the risk of recurrence.
+This Standard also includes guidance for updating policies and processes to strengthen existing controls following analysis of the event, and minimising the risk of recurrence.

-ISO/IEC 22301 is the international standard for business continuity management systems (BCMS), and forms the final part of cyber resilience.
-This standard not only focuses on the recovery from disasters, but also on maintaining access to and security of information, which is crucial when attempting to return to full and secure functionality.
+ISO/IEC 22301 is the international Standard for business continuity management systems (BCMSs), and forms the final part of cyber resilience.
+This Standard not only focuses on the recovery from disasters, but also on maintaining access to, and security of, information, which is crucial when attempting to return to full and secure functionality.